renuo/applications-setup-guide/security.md

 ## Email contact

 Make it easy for others to let you know about security issues.
-Please add a security email contact to every app.
+Please add a security email contact to the HTML footer or the about page of every app.
 Either use `security@<project-domain>` or `security@renuo.ch`.
 Incoming issues will be treated with high priority by _wg-operations_.